 Treatments range from stress reduction, pain management, insomnia, athletic injuries, chronic tension, migraines, repetitive strain injuries, pregnancy to child/ youth treatments.

-I believe each client is unique, that’s why I create an individualized treatment plan for every client.
-I listening to what the client's needs and goals are essential but also paying attention to how their body responds will ultimately guide their treatment.
+I believe each client is unique.
+That’s why I create an individualized treatment plan for every client.
+I listen to what the client needs and goals are while, also paying attention to how their body responds during and after treatments.

 Swedish massage is a general term that encompasses a variety of techniques that include effleurage, tapotement, shaking, wringing as well as others.
 Swedish is typically the platform that every Registered Massage Therapist (RMT) starts out with after their completion of education.
 Depending on the flow Swedish can induce relaxation or it can activate more of an alert response.
 For example, before a game athletes need to increase circulation but still have energy to play that is when techniques like Tapotement would be used.

 Deep tissue massage uses the same principles as Swedish however, more pressure is generally applied.
 Along with using other techniques such as, Trigger point therapy and Myofascial techniques.
 Deep Tissue Massage has been proven beneficial for those suffering from ongoing aches, pains and stress.
 It is quite common for clients to be sore after this type of treatment (it usually can last for up to 1-2 days).
 It almost feels like a workout ache / tenderness, this is because it was worked out!
 Lactic acid that has been built up with in the muscle tissue needs to be flushed out of the body.
 Doing the recommended homecare such as, drinking lots of water and taking Epson Salt Baths have been proven to help reduce symptoms.
 There are other clients who have no discomfort whatsoever.
 It's important to pay attention to your body and don't be afraid to communicate with your therapist if you need more or less pressure